Data Provenance Auditing of Fine-Tuned Large Language Models with a Text-Preserving Technique: Introduction

+We evaluate our method across multiple open-source LLMs and text domains, including news and poetry.
+Experiments examine memorization, sensitivity to fine-tuning set size, multi-watermarks interference, true positive rate (TPR) and FPR.
+Results show multi-watermark support and reliable detection with no false positives observed in our experiments, and strong detection rates even when the marked documents constitute a small fraction of the fine-tuning data.

+Our main contributions are:\\ (1) A novel, minimally invasive, text-preserving watermarking framework for post-hoc auditing of LLM fine-tuning data, based on invisible canaries and black-box challenges. \\ (2) A statistically grounded decision procedure using ranking against reserved counterfactual watermarks, providing provable control of the FPR and supporting large-scale, multi-user attribution. \\(3) An extensive empirical evaluation across models and text domains demonstrating robustness to scale, high TPR, low FPR, and resilience to multi-watermark interference.

+We release code, watermark embedding and detection utilities, and evaluation scripts to facilitate reproducibility\footnote{The source code will be made publicly available upon acceptance of this manuscript.}

-\textbf{Outline.} The rest of the paper is organized as follows.
-Section~\ref{sec:pb} formalizes the data provenance auditing problem and the main requirements.
-Section~\ref{sec:proposal} presents our proposal, including watermark properties, generation, embedding, detection, and the FPR-bounded test.
-Section~\ref{sec:experiments} reports the experimental evaluation.
-We position our work within prior related works in Section~\ref{sec:rw}.
-Section~\ref{sec:discussion-limitations} discusses limitations and avenues for strengthening robustness.
-We conclude in Section~\ref{sec:ccl}.
+The remainder of the paper is organized as follows.
+Section~\ref{sec:pb} formulates the dataset provenance auditing problem and its requirements.
+Section~\ref{sec:proposal} describes our approach, including watermark design, embedding, detection, and FPR-bounded decision.
+Section~\ref{sec:experiments} presents experimental results, Section~\ref{sec:rw} reviews related work, Section~\ref{sec:discussion-limitations} discusses limitations, and Section~\ref{sec:ccl} concludes.